captaincobbs/ES2-Achievement-Enabler/README.md

 To uninstall this, verify the game in your steam library.
 This will cause no damage to your save games whatsoever.

-If you have any problems with getting this to work, feel free to join the [ESG Discord Server](https://discord.gg/eAfNtB3) and asking for help.
+If you have any problems with getting this to work, feel free to join the [ESG Discord Server](https://discord.gg/eAfNtB3) and try asking for help.

+If you can't find help there, and the Achievement Enabler still does not work, try Kuma's mod that does the same thing.
+You may find it [here](https://www.patreon.com/posts/46302678).